Dissecting Transformers: A CLEAR Perspective towards Green AI: Experimental Details

-As part of our experimental protocol, we evaluate two floating-point precisions, FP32 and FP16, while varying the input sequence length across 8, 32, 64, 96, and 128 tokens to study scaling effects.
+As part of our experimental protocol, we evaluate two floating-point precisions, FP32 and FP16, while varying the input sequence length across 8, 32, 64, 128, 256 and 512 tokens to study the scaling effects.
 Each configuration is run for a fixed set of 20 trials ($T = 20$) to capture variability and validate precision.
-Assume FP16 precision unless explicitly stated
+We assume FP16 precision unless explicitly stated.

 We also investigate the effect of the repetition count $N$ on reliability of the energy readings.
-As seen in Fig. \ref{fig:mlp_repetition}, increasing repetitions $N$ yields more stable readings and reduces measurement failures i.e. cases where the recorded energy for a trial is spuriously 0 mJ due to sensor granularity.
-Based on this analysis, we set the repetition count $N=10,000$ for measurements of small components with execution time of order 100 $\mu$ s and $N=1,000$ for energy measurements of the full model, balancing measurement accuracy with computational cost.
+As seen in Fig. \ref{fig:sampling}, increasing repetition count ($N$) yields more stable readings and reduces measurement failures i.e. cases where the recorded energy for a trial is spuriously 0 mJ due to sensor granularity.
+Based on the analysis, we set the repetition count $N=10,000$ for measurements of small components with execution time of order 100 $\mu$ s and $N=1,000$ for energy measurements of the full model, balancing measurement accuracy with computational cost.

-Experiments were conducted on NVIDIA Ada-Lovelace GPUs (RTX 5000 Ada, RTX 6000 Ada), which incorporate third-generation RT cores and fourth-generation Tensor Cores supporting mixed-precision operations such as FP8 with sparsity \cite{NVIDIA-RTX6000AdaDatasheet,PNY-RTX5000AdaDatasheet}.
-The RTX 5000 Ada provides 12,800 CUDA cores, 32 GB ECC GDDR6 memory, and a board power of ~250 W, while the RTX 6000 Ada offers 18,176 CUDA cores, 48 GB ECC GDDR6 memory, and ~300 W board power.
-However, the NVML interface, which typically updates power readouts only every 20–50 ms \cite{Arxiv-PowerMeasurements}, introduced limitations in resolving microsecond-scale component execution, thereby requring the CLEAR methodology for fine-grained energy attribution. \href{https://anonymous.4open.science/r/CLEAR-D487}{Code is available here}.
+Experiments were conducted on NVIDIA Ada-Lovelace GPUs (RTX 6000 Ada \cite{NVIDIA-RTX6000AdaDatasheet}).
+The NVML interface typically updates power readouts only every 20–50 ms ~\citep{Yang_2024,nik2025energyconsciousllmdecodingimpact} and introduced limitations in resolving microsecond-scale component execution, thereby requiring \textbf{CLEAR} for fine-grained energy attribution.
+Refer Appendix \ref{app:hardware} for details.